-At CCSA you will be given opportunities to discover the best in yourself.
-You’ll explore the arts through a challenging and innovative curriculum.
-You’ll meet talented and passionate teachers who will help you to recognize your unique learning style.
-And you’ll find, most of all, that you are embraced and respected as a valuable addition to our community.
+At CCSA scholars are given opportunities to discover the best in themselves.
+They explore the arts through a challenging and innovative curriculum.
+They meet talented and passionate teachers who help them to recognize their unique learning style.
+And they find, most of all, that they are embraced and respected as a valuable addition to the CCSA community.

 Elementary School (Grades K–4)

 Scholars in the elementary school follow a well-rounded academic program that includes regular tuition in five core areas.
 The curriculum takes a generalist approach to the arts.
 Throughout the year elementary scholars engage in dance, music, theatre, and visual art, while also receiving instruction in physical education and math lab.

 Middle School (Grades 5–8)

 The middle school is designed to ensure that students receive the support and preparation they need to transition toward greater independence.

 Students are taught in a self-contained class with a single teacher.

 Students receive instruction from a Humanities teacher for English and Social Studies, and a Sciences teacher for Math and Science.